-Plot: A U.S. army deserter is blackmailed into assassinating a businessman but runs afoul of his employers and winds up on the run.
+A U.S. army deserter is blackmailed into assassinating a businessman but runs afoul of his employers and ends up on the run.

-With the Italian film industry on its last legs Maurizio Merli plays against type and shrugs off his hard-boiled police inspector persona to play a softly spoken killer-for-hire.
-Unfortunately for Merli the public was too used to seeing him in the role of Inspector Tanzi and the film didn’t reach anywhere near the success of his previous poliziesci.
-The film takes a notable turn towards melodrama in the second half as Merli forms a romantic relationship with a shopkeeper who watches powerlessly as his violent past catches up with him.
+With the Italian film industry on its last legs, Maurizio Merli plays against type and shrugs off his hard-boiled police inspector persona to play a softly spoken killer-for-hire.
+Unfortunately for Merli audiences were probably too accustomed to seeing him in the role of Inspector Tanzi and the film didn’t reach anywhere near the success of his previous poliziesci.
+The narrative takes a notable turn towards melodrama in the second half as Merli forms a romantic relationship with a shopkeeper who watches powerlessly as his violent past catches up with him.
 It’s clear that Merli was trying to prove to audiences he could play other roles (he even dubs his own voice) but it doesn’t work – not because he can’t act but because the production values are simply too low, the pacing is slow and the performances by much of the supporting cast are generally poor.

 Director Giorgio Cristallini (source)